xmonader/info_foundation/docs/blog/ethical-design-manifesto.md

 - Sustainable = green (our world needs some help)
 - Available for all: which also means affordable, not owned by a big company with as purpose greed.
 - Decentralised: make sure technology is available everywhere
-- Open & interoperable: allow techno to work together in open way
+- Open & interoperable: allow technology to work together in open way
 - Accessible: easy to access, fast enough, everywhere in the world
 - Secure & private: your privacy is a right